 - Unlimited use of sports, fishing, and beach equipment

 - Parking at Florida Embankment

 Greyfield Inn is accessible via Fernandina Beach, Florida.
 Here, you’ll take a private ferry across the Cumberland Sound on the “Lucy R. Ferguson” which takes approximately 45 minutes.
 The boat is partially open, so please dress for the weather.
-The ferry departs three times daily.
+The ferry departs two times daily.
 View the map and schedule here.

 From the North:

 Take Interstate 95 to Highway A1A (Exit 373).
 Turn left at the light at the end of the ramp.
 Then follow A1A East for 14.8 miles to Centre Street.
 Turn left onto Centre Street and go to the waterfront.
 Drop off your passenger and/or luggage to meet he Boat Captain at Dock 3 next to the “Lucy R. Ferguson” sign on the dock rail.
 Follow the directions on your parking pass to the parking area, then walk southwest across the train rail to the boat.

 Take Interstate 95 to Highway A1A (Exit 373).
 Turn right at the end of the ramp.
 Then follow A1A east for 14.8 miles to Centre Street.
 Turn left onto Centre Street and go to the waterfront.
 Drop off your passenger and/or luggage to meet he Boat Captain at Dock 3 next to the “Lucy R. Ferguson” sign on the dock rail.
 Follow the directions on your parking pass to the parking area, then walk southwest across the train rail to the boat.

 - Bobcat Limo • Contact Bob Smith: 904.866.5948

 - Amelia Transportation Group • Contact Justin Carroll 904.838.9686

 - Amelia Island Transportation • Contact Vic Garvin 904.753.6480